hachimi258/s/demo/kuavo-ros-controldev/src/kuavo_humanoid_sdk/docs/markdown/pages/api_reference.md

   * **target_torques** (*list* *,* *optional*) – The target torques of the claws.
 If None, default value [1.0, 1.0] will be used.

 #### NOTE
-The target_positions, target_velocities,  target_torques must be a list of length 2.
+The target_positions, target_velocities,  target_torques must be a list of length self.joint_count().
 After calling this function, you can call wait_for_finish() to wait until the claws reach the target position.

 #### WARNING